jonnonz1/nz-statute-book/acts/public/2020/climate-change-response-emissions-trading-reform-amendment-act-2020.md

 ## Schedule 6 — Consequential amendments that commence on 1 January 2024

-### 2A Transitional, savings, and related provisions
-The transitional, savings, and related provisions set out in Schedule 1AA have effect according to their terms.

-## Schedule 7 — New Schedule 1AA inserted in Forests Act 1949
+## Schedule 7 — New Part inserted into Schedule 1AA of Forests Act 1949

-### Schedule 1AA — Transitional, savings, and related provisions

-#### Part 1 — Provisions relating to Climate Change Response (Emissions Trading Reform) Amendment Act 2020
+### Part 2 — Provisions relating to Climate Change Response (Emissions Trading Reform) Amendment Act 2020

-### 1 Removal of forest sink covenants from register and records
+### 4 Removal of forest sink covenants from register and records
 (1) The EPA (as defined by section 4 of the Climate Change Response Act 2002) must, as soon as is reasonably practicable after the commencement of this clause, give notice that the clause has commenced to—
   (a) the Registrar-General of Land; and
   (b) the Registrar of the Maori Land Court.